Hi-Pyncho/web-components/README.md

 [Path to component code](./web-components/p-modal.js)

 There is a focus trap in this component for more a11y.
+The modal adds to the root html element class `p-block` after opening.
+You can add blocking styles to your css code if you want.
+Like `html.p-block { overflow: hidden }`.

 __Attributes__
 | attribute | description | default value |